BenjaminKyamanywa/playground/ground_011/04 - Product Filter/Building a product filter.md

 ```

-- Here we compute and displays total prices for each category.
+- `calculateTotals` function computes and displays total prices for each category.
-- We use `reduce` to aggregate prices based on category, creating an object (`categoryTotals`) with cumulative sums.
+- We use `reduce` to aggregate prices based on each category, creating an object (`categoryTotals`) with cumulative sums.
 - This offers a summary of expenses by category, enhancing transparency and decision-making for users.

+#### Usage of our Javascript array functions

+---

 - `Map` usage:
     - `categories.map(({ category }) => category)`: Maps over the `products` array to extract unique categories using destructuring and object shorthand notation.